The Earth, the Sky, and all of the Beautiful Creatures in Between

 Vineyard: 80 years old vines on clay and limestone

 Cellar: Sumoll is direct-pressed (as blanc de noirs), Montònega spends 75 days on skins.
 The wine ages in stainless steel tanks and is bottled without fining or filtration.
+No sulfur added.

 Personality: extremely fresh yet complex.